rwbutler/QSH/README.md

 qsh package-quiz --input file://<path to quiz JSON> --encrypt-package --key <encryption key> --output file://<path to quiz package>
 ```

+#### Picture Round

+To include a picture round as part of a quiz, include the parameter `image` as part of a short answer, multiple choice or multiple answer question.
+The value of the `image` parameter should be the URL (either a file URL or HTTP URL) of the image file.
+When the quiz is packaged, the image data will be included as part of the quiz package so that the images do not need to be downloaded separately at runtime.

 #### Automatic Marking

 In order to enable automatic marking for a quiz, add the following to your quiz JSON file: